NUKSI911/EXPENSE-TRACKER/README.md

 # Expense Tracker

-An expense tracking application with data visualization - developed using React, Node, Express, MongoDB and Victory.
+A side project that i have working on for a while which is an  expense tracking application with data visualization - developed using React, Node, Express, MongoDB and Victory while designed using Material UI.

-### ("MERN Expense Tracker")
+### ("INSTALLATION")

 #### What you need to run this code
 1. Node (13.12.0)